 Moreover, smart chargers for lithium batteries are designed to be energy-efficient, which can result in lower energy consumption during the charging process.
 This not only helps reduce the environmental impact but also contributes to cost savings over time.

-For example, LiTime lithium battery charger has the protection of over-temperature, output short-circuit, and output over-voltage/under-voltage.
-With the built-in protection, it’s ok to leave the battery charger plugged in overnight, but when the battery is fully charged it’s still recommended to unplugged it and store properly when not using.
+With the smart charger's built-in protection, it’s ok to leave the battery charger plugged in overnight, but when the battery is fully charged it’s still recommended to unplugged it and store properly when not using.

 Conclusion